RavanH/xml-sitemap-feed/readme.txt

 = 5.2.3 =
 * FIX Cannot use return value in write context
 * FIX issue #30 for sql_mode=ONLY_FULL_GROUP_BY, thanks @silvios
+* FIX invalid form control not focusable when meta box is hidden

 = 5.2.2 =
 * FIX invalid date format on some PHP versions